Kids invited to Gunn programs

 Gunn Memorial Library in Washington has announced fall programs for children.

-Offerings will include a fall craft drop-in session Oct.
-6 from 10 a.m. to 2 p.m.; a pirate mini golf drop-in session Oct.
-13 from 10 a.m. to 2 p.m.; a pumpkin painting drop-in session (bring own pumpkin) Oct.
+Offerings will include a pumpkin painting drop-in session (bring own pumpkin) Oct.
 20 from 10 a.m. to 2 p.m.; and a Halloween costume party and parade Oct.
 27 at 1 p.m.

-For teens, the library will also offer a Page-to-Screen viewing of “Love, Simon,” the adaptation to Becky Albertalli’s National Book Award Finalist “Simon vs. the Homo Sapiens Agenda,” Oct.
-19 at 12:30 p.m.

 After school programs will continue through the month.